Home - The Best Grill Griddle Combos in 2023

 You just put the griddle surface over the grate to make it a griddle.
 Take it off to go back to grilling.
 It’s really simple and easy enough for one person to do.

-We think this is the best outdoor grill and griddle combo for anyone looking for a nice unit for their yard.
+We think this is the outdoor grill and griddle combo for anyone looking for a nice unit for their yard.
 There are smaller ones available if you want one to take camping.

-People love the even heat and the easy conversion from grill to the griddle and vice versa.
+People love the even heat and the easy conversion from grill to griddle and vice versa.
 But come complain that this unit is not very portable.
 The casters make it easy to roll across hard surfaces, but it doesn’t fit well into cars.
 It’s also difficult to roll it across grass and gravel.

 2. Weber Q1200 Propane Grill